Examination Phobia!!! Ward it Off

 This leads to an increased sense of responsibility to be the academic achievers which are the ultimate cause of stress amongst students.
 Parental expectations, Societal demands, Peer pressure, differentiation of faculties at educational institutions, improper time management, erroneous lifestyle are few factors contributing to increased anxiety amongst children who become the worst victims of this kind of Phobia.

-The repercussions of Examination Phobia can range from an increased level of anxiety, loss of sleep and diet, low concentration level, amnesia, excessive nervousness, low self-esteem, lack of self-confidence and in few cases, physical problems include diarrhoea, vomiting, increased heart rate sometimes continuous stress could also lead to Depression.
+The repercussions of Examination Phobia can range from an increased level of anxiety, loss of sleep and diet, low concentration level, amnesia, excessive nervousness, low self-esteem, lack of self-confidence and in few cases, physical problems include diarrhea, vomiting, increased heart rate sometimes continuous stress could also lead to Depression.

-A minimum level of anxiety or fear is necessary for anybody to perform better at an optimum level, on the other hand, extreme fear and anxiety have a negative effect and block students memories even if they are well prepared.
+A minimum level of anxiety or fear is necessary for anybody to perform better at an optimum level, on the other hand, extreme fear and anxiety have a negative effect and block students’ memories even if they are well prepared.

 Well, this situation is very severe, even more than we think.
 Ignorance will only lead to critical situations.
-It would be better if we take notice of it and look out for ways to positively deal with the situation rather than make the child more defiant by the repetitive insistence to study.
+It would be better if we take notice of it and lookout for ways to positively deal with the situation rather than make the child more defiant by the repetitive insistence to study.

 Addressing the issue with little understanding both from parents, teachers are surely going to make the phase more tolerable and enjoyable.